 Triage work within the Mental Health Act 2014, Mental Health and Wellbeing Act 2022 and are guided by The Acute Community Intervention Service guidelines (2014).
 These guidelines reflect that a “response is generally required when the mental healthcare needs of a person are beyond family, friends or usual care approaches, and when one or more of the following occurs: Severe and acute psychological distress with risk of serious harm to the person or others, there is rapid first onset illness and distress, acute relapse of a pre-existing mental illness.

 Response is appropriate when there is an unplanned presentation to a mental health service by an existing or recently discharged consumer (patient) because they are in psychiatric crisis or a person has recurrent presentation to an emergency department as a result of drug or alcohol intoxication and high-risk behaviour in the context of a probable mental illness.

 Triage will not consider assessment where substance use is the presenting concern and treatment needs can be better met with specialist AOD or primary care sectors or when a person experiences high prevalence disorders such as mild depressive disorders, generalized anxiety disorders and adjustment disorders.

-All interventions aim to enable recovery or maximize individual functioning and independence.
+All interventions aim to enable recovery or maximise individual functioning and independence.
 Interventions are individually tailored and responsive to the patients fluctuating and changing needs.
 Collaborative Clinical Plans can be used for patients where there is a level of complexity around their care and treatment.